 Where does this data go?
 How secure is this?

 Like how TouchID is stored in a secure enclave on the A7 chip (within your iPhone), the credit card info is stored in a zone called Secure Element within the A8 chip.
-The information resides on your iPhone and is not sent to cloud, according to Apple.
+The information resides on your iPhone and is not sent to the cloud, according to Apple.

 There's another tidbit here.
 The credit card info is not stored as it is.
 It is converted into what’s called Device Account Number – which cannot be used to get your credit card info.
 When the NFC-scanner reads this Device Account Number along with a dynamically generated passcode, it processes the payment.
 The retailer never gets to know what your credit card info is.